Occupational competencies are acquired in various ways:

 Validation of prior learning is established in Art.
 9 para.
 2 and Art.
 33 of the Federal Vocational and Professional Education and Training Act (SR 412.10).

-The Federal Office for Professional Education and Technology (OPET) has issued a national guideline (in German) that describes the legal framework for the validation of prior learning.
+The State Secretariat for Education, Research and Innovation (SERI) has issued a national guideline (in German) that describes the legal framework for the validation of prior learning.
 Various projects to introduce qualification procedures will be carried out during a pilot phase lasting until the end of 2009.

 The national guideline distinguishes four phases: